People often confuse between excise duty and sales tax. In other words, they can’t find the difference between excise duty and sales tax.

 The manufacturer of good is responsible for the excise duty payment when the finished goods are transferred to the market from the production house.

 The end-user of the product is not liable to pay the taxes but only the manufacturer.
 So, it is also called as manufacturing or production tax as well.

 Notably, many people misjudge excise tax for customs duty.
 Customs duty is levied on the goods produced abroad whereas excise tax is levied on the goods produced within the country.

-Excise duty is an indirect tax and a few goods are exempted from this duty.
-The three types of excise duty are Special Excise Duty, Additional Duty of Excise, and Basic Excise Duty.
+Excise duty in India is an indirect tax, and a few goods are exempted from this duty.
+There are three types of excise duty in India:

 What is the Sales Tax?

 As opposed to excise tax which is paid by the manufacturer, a sales tax is paid by the final consumer of the product.

 The price of the product usually consists of two parts – the price of the product and the product tax.
 So, the Maximum Retail Price (MRP) is consist of both sales tax and the actual price of the product.

 In simple words, the sales tax is collected by the retailer, and he deposits the tax portion to the government.
 Notably, the sales tax rate is different for different states.

 This tax is also an indirect tax charged during the purchase or exchange of taxable goods.
 It is charged as a percentage of the price of the goods.
 The sales tax rate is depended on the government and the policies enforced by it.